siddharth2016/hello-open-source/README.md

 ![Clone Repo](images/clone_http.png)

-Now Open terminal/command prompt in a preferred directory, I will be doing that in Documents, you can create your own folder to keep all your projects at one place (please make sure [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is installed on your machine).
+Now Open terminal/command prompt in your preferred directory, I will be doing that in Documents, you can create your own folder to keep all your projects at one place (please make sure [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) is installed on your machine).

 Write following commands on terminal/command prompt